dotmesh-io/docs/hugo/content/references/api.md

-Although perhaps seemingly redundant given the [`Lookup` method](#dotmeshrpc-lookup), this method simply checks if a given dot (and, optionally, a specific clone of a dot) exists.
-If it does, it returns the filesystem ID, just like `Lookup`; however, if it doesn't exist, it just returns an empty string rather than an error.
-This makes it handy for cases where non-existance of the dot/clone isn't an error, to save you from having to convert an error back into a valid value.
+Although perhaps seemingly redundant given the [`Lookup` method](#dotmeshrpc-lookup), this method simply checks if a given dot (and, optionally, a specific branch of a dot) exists.
+If it does, it returns the branch ID, just like `Lookup`; however, if it doesn't exist, it just returns an empty string rather than an error.
+This makes it handy for cases where non-existance of the dot/branch isn't an error, to save you from having to convert an error back into a valid value.